 Once you understand your priorities better, it should be much easier to choose the correct platform for your website building needs.

 Interested in a website builder solution outside of WordPress?
-Give GoDaddy’s Website Builder a try today.
+Get started today with a free option like GoDaddy's website builder.